Elisabetta Sanna: Process and Venerable

-The process for beatification was held on two fronts in both Rome and in Sassari.
-The first process opened on 15 June 1857 and concluded its work prior to the formal introduction of the cause decades later on 22 April 1880 under Pope Leo XIII; this conferred upon her the title Servant of God.
+The process for beatification was held on two fronts in both Rome and in Sassari, beginning on 15 June 1857.
+The cause was formally opened on 22 April 1880 under Pope Leo XIII; this conferred upon Sanna the title Servant of God.
+Sanna's spiritual writings were approved by theologians on 24 August 1910.
 The second process was then conducted and was closed before the Congregation of the Causes of Saints revitalized the cause and declared "nihil obstat" (nothing against) to the continuation of the cause on 4 March 1994; on 11 March 1994 the two previous processes were validated so that the next step of the process could commence.

 The postulation then submitted the Positio to officials for further investigation in 1997 and the cause was moved at once to its historical commission on 22 April 1997 as is the case with older causes.

 Pope Francis recognized that Sanna had lived a model life of heroic virtue on 27 January 2014 and proclaimed that Elisabetta Sanna was therefore Venerable.